Find out how to get rid of and manage the problems of dry scalp.

 Causes of dry scalp

-The condition known as dry scalp is most often triggered because of underlying ailments, such as atopic dermatitis, seborrheic dermatitis, or psoriasis vulgaris, as well as environmental factors, such as low humidity during winter, cooling and heating in highly-sealed living environments, or wrong skin care from excessive use of cleansing agents.
+The condition known as the dry scalp is most often triggered because of underlying ailments, such as atopic dermatitis, seborrheic dermatitis, or psoriasis Vulgaris, as well as environmental factors, such as low humidity during winter, cooling, and heating in highly-sealed living environments, or wrong skincare from excessive use of cleansing agents.

-Dry scalp is characterised by itching, flakiness and redness.
+Dry scalp is characterized by itching, flakiness, and redness.
 If you are among those who suffer from dry scalp, here are a few tips to deal with it:

-3. Use a scalp moisturising lotion: Dry scalp occurs when the skin is stripped of its natural oils due to excessive washing and use of chemical treatments.
-Studies have demonstrated the effectiveness of application of 2ml of scalp moisturising lotion once a day in combating dry scalp.
+Dry scalp occurs when the skin is stripped of its natural oils due to excessive washing and use of chemical treatments.
+Studies have demonstrated the effectiveness of the application of 2ml of scalp moisturizing lotion once a day in combating dry scalp.

 Apart from these methods, drinking a lot of fluids, using the right shampoo and conditioner suited to the requirements of a dry scalp, and avoiding the use of scalp irritating chemicals and bleaches are some other ways to prevent itchiness and dry scalp.
 Although not associated with systemic medical effects, it is important to diagnose and treat dry scalp and flakiness correctly considering its negative impact on the person's quality of life.